tylerbutler/engineer/engineer/docs_source/index.rst

 Engineer: A Static Website Generator for Fellow Engineers
 =========================================================

-.. sidebar:: What's New in Version |release|?
+.. sidebar:: What's New in Version |version|?

    * Custom URL and permalink schemes
    * Comments integration using Disqus or IntenseDebate